-Roads and Maritime Services has a dedicated Aboriginal Programs Team across our six regions to help deliver road safety and licensing programs to targeted Aboriginal communities.
+Roads and Maritime Services has a dedicated Aboriginal Engagement Team across our six regions to help deliver road safety and licensing programs to targeted Aboriginal communities.

 The team also help manage Roads and Maritime Services business, legislative and social responsibilities relating to Aboriginal cultural heritage when planning, building and maintaining the NSW road network.

 The following staff can help you with finding out more about Roads and Maritime Services programs:

 - South West Region – 02 6938 1361